casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/cep47/contract-interaction.md

 ```javascript
 const transferFromRecipient = CLPublicKey.fromHex("019548b4f31b06d1ce81ab4fd90c9a88e4a5aee9d71cac97044280905707248da4");
 ```
-Then, you can generate the `transferFromDeploy` deploy object using the new recipient address and the rest of the input parameters and complete the transfer from another account process.
+Then, generate the `transferFromDeploy` deploy object using the new recipient address and the rest of the input parameters, complete the transfer from another account process, and send it to the network.
 This completes the transfer-from event call.
 ```javascript
 const transferFromDeploy = await cep47.transferFrom(
     transferFromRecipient,